LivingMatterLab/CANN/README.md

 1. Invariant-based model, "Automated model discovery for human brain using Constitutive Artificial Neural Networks" https://doi.org/10.1016/j.actbio.2023.01.055
 2. Principal-stretch-based model and invariant model, " Principal-stretch-based constitutive neural networks autonomously discover a subclass of Ogden models for human brain tissue" https://doi.org/10.1016/j.brain.2023.100066

-## Graz
-Workshop for the Summer Biomechanics School 2023.
-Contains Google Colab code to run the same models and data as contained in the BRAIN folder.

 ## Heart
 Orthotropic model and shear and biaxial data for the heart, "Automated model discovery for human cardiac tissue: Discovering the best model and parameters" https://doi.org/10.1016/j.cma.2024.117078